-When freezing herbs, this is one of the easiest ways you get to enjoy their flavour for much longer!
-This is great for fast-growing herbs like coriander and parsley.
+Freezing herbs is one of the easiest ways to enjoy your plants for much longer!
+Freezing is great for fast-growing herbs like coriander and parsley.
 You can freeze whole springs or chopped herbs.
 Place generous pinches of herbs in water-filled ice cube trays and freeze or spread the herbs loosely onto a sheet to freeze, then relocate the herbs into a large plastic bag and seal.

 When the winter months come around, there are quite a few herbs that start to die back, such as tarragon and mint.
-One of the best things to do is to place your outdoor herbs in a place where they cannot be frozen, drenched by rain or become very dry.
-You could opt to place them in sheltered areas of the garden like along a wall out the way or place them in a cold frame if you have one.
+One of the best things to do is to place your outdoor herbs in a place where they cannot be damaged by frost, drenched by rain or become very dry.
+Consider placing them in sheltered areas of the garden like along a wall out the way or place them in a cold frame if you have one.
 You can even relocate your herbs into an open-front shed.